Pompeii wall painting

 Stone Primary Role Preservation Strength Weakness / Caution

-Photo 2: Blue-toned panel; interlayer cracks and fills are legible (Aug 24, 2016).
+Photo 2: Blue-toned panel; cracks and conservation fills remain legible (Aug 24, 2016).

-Plaster Casts — How Archaeologists Recreated the Final Moments
+Plaster Casts — Recording the Final Moments

 Polytheism in Daily Life — Temples & Household Shrines